-For additional information regarding the care and maintenance of your motorhome, please refer to the TMC Care and Maintenance System Guide, and other documents and videos available to view and download from the TMC Owners Resource Information Service.
+For additional information regarding the care and maintenance of your motorhome, please refer to your Chassis Manufacturer's Owner's Manual and TMC's Care and Maintenance Guide, and other documents and videos available to view and download from the TMC Owners Resource Information Service.

-- Follow all maintenance instructions provided by the component manufacturers of the devices installed in and on your motorhome. - Refer to the vehicle manufacturer's owner's and service manuals for care and maintenance of the chassis, drive train, and other components that comprise of the vehicle portion of this motorhome.
+- Follow all maintenance instructions provided by the component manufacturers of the devices installed in and on your motorhome. - Refer to the vehicle manufacturer's owner's and service manuals for care and maintenance of the chassis, drive train, and other components that comprise of the vehicle portion of this motorhome. - Inquire with your RV Dealer about important care and maintenance information. - Contact TMC's Customer Care for questions and guidance regarding maintenance and important warranty and service information.